 In Greve, this estate (property Santa Margherita Company, Marzotto Group) is a small pearl of Tuscany because its vineyards reach the heights of Sangiovese where a local biotype called Lamole has developed.
 Santa Margherita Tenimenti Toscani is the wine bistro that offers dishes of different Italian regional cuisines to match the prestigious labels of the Santa Margherita Group.

 Not to be missed: fresh Tagliolini with tender veal emmentée and seasonal julienne vegetables in Parmigiano wafer and pork guanciaetto with stuffed tomato, vegetable caponatina and golden potatoes.
 Via Citille, 43, Greve in Chianti, Florence - ph. + 39 055 9332941; open from 11 am to 10 pm, except on Wednesdays.

 An extraordinary estate of 700 hectares immersed in the Valdarno, owned by Ferruccio Ferragamo.
-It contains a medieval village of the Thousand, a centuries-old cellar, a spa and two restaurants: the Osteria del Borro which offers a real sensory journey and the Tuscan Bistro, where the chef Andrea Campani revisits traditional Tuscan recipes in a contemporary way in search of new combinations and flavors.
-Try Laura Peri's Roast Chicken Valdarno with potatoes and pepper sauce, grilled Octopus, courgettes and salicornia.
-San Giustino Valdarno, Arezzo, fraction Borro, 52 - ph. + 39 055 9772333.
+It contains a medieval village dating back to the year 1000, a centuries-old wine cellar, a spa and two restaurants: Osteria del Borro, which offers a real sensory journey, and the Tuscan Bistro, where chef Andrea Campani revisits traditional Tuscan recipes in a contemporary key in search of new combinations and flavours.
+Try Laura Peri's Valdarno Chicken roasted with potatoes and pepper sauce, barbecued octopus, courgette and glasswort.
+San Giustino Valdarno, Arezzo, Borro hamlet, 52 - ph. + 39 055 9772333.